 One of the main reasons people to turn to mirrorless cameras is for their size and weight.
 Any opportunity to lighten the load while not compromising quality is a welcomed one, especially for event and wedding shooters.
 Carrying loads of gear around all day can be extremely exhausting.
 Going small can also come with its limitations, though.
 Some mirrorless cameras offer poor battery performance because of the slim size and some people simply prefer the ergonomics of larger DSLR.

 For event and outdoor shooters, battery stamina can be one of the most important features.
 The hassle of carrying extra batteries and swapping them out can put a wrinkle in your workflow.
 Wall outlets are the last thing you want to worry about when thinking about shot composition.

 When shooting on the go, you never know what nature has in store.
 Weatherproofing allows video shooters to prepare for the unpredictable.
 Not only does it improve the longevity of your gear, but more importantly it offers peace of mind.

 Unlike photographers, videographers heavily rely on the quality of their electronic viewfinder and LCD screen for pulling manual focus.
 LCD screens generally come in several iterations, fixed, tilt and swivel screen.
-Swivel screens have most articulating range and are the most functional.
-Some cameras will also allow for an external monitor to boost the screen size and yield higher sampling frequency for 10 bit recording.
+Swivel screens have the most articulating range and are the most functional.
+Some cameras will also allow for an external monitor to boost the screen size and yield higher sampling frequency for 10-bit recording.